cool0009/fraud_Detection/README.md

 Develop a solution for the provided business case using the dataset.
 Follow standard model development procedures, focusing on statistical analysis and creativity/judgment.

-### Submission Requirements:
-- Updated Resume (maximum 2 pages)
-- Jupyter Notebook with your solution

-### Eligibility Criteria:
-- Only college/university graduates or final semester students are eligible.
-- Graduates must have a minimum aggregate of 60% passing grade.

 ## Business Context

 We need to predict fraudulent transactions using a dataset containing 6,362,620 rows and 10 columns.
 The goal is to use insights from the model to develop an actionable fraud prevention plan.